exadel-inc/etoolbox-authoring-kit/README.md

 ```
 (Note the `layout = DialogLayout.TABS` assignment.
 This is to specify that the dialog *must* display fields encapsulated in nested classes per corresponding tabs.
 If `layout` is skipped, or set to its default `FIXED_COLUMNS` value, tabs will not show and only "immediate" fields of the basic class will be displayed).

-The other way of laying out tabs is to define array of `@Tab` within `@Dialog` annotation.
+The other way of laying out tabs is to define an array of `@Tab` within `@Dialog` annotation.
 Then, to settle a field to a certain tab you will need  to add `@PlaceOn` annotation to this particular field.
 The values of `@PlaceOn` must correspond to the *title* value of the desired tab.
 This is a somewhat more flexible technique which avoids creating nested classes and allows freely moving fields.
 You only need to ensure that tab title is specified everywhere in the very same format, no extra spaces, etc.
 ```java
 @Dialog(
     name = "test-component",